dehydrated-io/dehydrated/README.md

- --force (-x)                     force renew of certificate even if it is longer valid than value in RENEW_DAYS --config (-f) path/to/config.sh  Use specified config file --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation)
+ --force (-x)                     force renew of certificate even if it is longer valid than value in RENEW_DAYS --config (-f) path/to/config.sh  Use specified config file --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation) --challenge (-t) http-01|dns-01  Which challenge should be used?
+Currently http-01 and dns-01 are supported --hook (-k) path/to/hook.sh      Use specified script for hooks
 ```

 ### domains.txt